 Communities In Schools began operating in Washington in 1991 at the urging of Boeing, Costco and other business and education leaders.
 They were concerned about the burden on public schools, which were increasingly expected to provide for the basic needs of students in addition to education.

 Communities In Schools of Seattle was incorporated in 1998 and since inception has helped thousands of youth overcome the social, emotional and physical barriers to learning during and after the school day.
-Today, 9,000 students a year receive services from Communities In Schools of Seattle.
+In 2017-2018, 3,150 students received services from Communities In Schools of Seattle.